-The German out-of-home group Ströer is further expanding its leading market share: The company is acquiring RBL Media, the subsidiary of the street furniture manufacturer Epsilon, and securing contracts in six major German cities.
+The German out-of-home group Ströer is strengthening its market leader position: The company is acquiring RBL Media, the subsidiary of the street furniture manufacturer Epsilon, and securing contracts in six major German cities.

 The Ströer Group is acquiring 100 percent of the shares in RBL Media GmbH, an outdoor advertising company based in Aachen.
-Through the acquisition, Ströer strengthens its position as the undisputed market leader in German outdoor advertising and secures important advertising concession contracts in cities such as Leipzig, Essen, Dortmund, Aachen, Münster and Erfurt.
+Through the acquisition, Ströer strengthens its position as the undisputed market leader in the German out-of-home market and secures important advertising concession contracts in cities such as Leipzig, Essen, Dortmund, Aachen, Münster, and Erfurt.

 RBL Media, a subsidiary of the Belgian street furniture manufacturer Epsilon, has made a name in the OoH transit shelter segment in recent years.
 The most important advertising contracts in the company’s portfolio include around 900 transit shelters in Essen.
 RBL Media won the tender process recently after it had been in Ströer’s hands for almost a century.
 With the takeover, Ströer is now regaining the advertising rights to these spaces.